My sophomore year of high school I had one of the best teacher’s I’ve ever had during my student career.

 Maybe I would also take the murder claim more seriously if I didn’t wonder if the family or other parties were trying to somehow capitalize off Carole Landis with their grief.

-I also feel the family might not fully accept suicide as a possibility because of the stigma of it, particularly during the 1940s.
+I also feel the family might not fully accept suicide as a possibility because of the stigma, particularly during the 1940s.

-However, the only two people who truly know the truth are dead.
+However, the only two people who know the truth are dead.
+Though while people still doubt it, the evidence points to Carole Landis taking her own life.